Computation Alignment: Capacity Approximation without Noise Accumulation: Problem Setting and Notation

-denote the average probability of error across all relays.
+of the desired function $u_m = f_m(w_1,\ldots,w_K)$.
+The average probability of error across all relays is defined as

-\begin{definition} A computation sum rate $R(P)$ is \emph{achievable} if, for every $\varepsilon > 0$ and every $T \geq T_0(\varepsilon)$, there exist encoders with blocklength $T$, average power constraint $P$, and rates satisfying $\sum_{k=1}^K R_k \geq R(P)$, and there exist decoders computing some invertible deterministic function $(f_m)_{m=1}^K$ with probability of error $p_e \leq \varepsilon$.
+\begin{definition} A computation sum rate $R(P)$ is \emph{achievable} if, for every $\varepsilon > 0$ and every large enough $T$, there exist encoders with blocklength $T$, average power constraint $P$, and rates satisfying $\sum_{k=1}^K R_k \geq R(P)$, and there exist decoders computing some invertible deterministic function $(f_m)_{m=1}^K$ with average probability of error at most $\varepsilon$.
 The \emph{computation sum capacity} $C(P)$ of the single-layer relay network is the supremum of all achievable computation sum rates $R(P)$. \end{definition}

 Observe that the definition of computation sum capacity does not prescribe the function of the messages to be computed at the receivers.
 The only requirement is that these functions are deterministic and invertible.
-In other words, the computation sum capacity is the largest sum rate at which \emph{some} (as opposed to \emph{any}) such function can be computed reliably.
+In other words, the computation sum capacity is the largest sum rate at which \emph{some} (as opposed to a \emph{specific}) function can be reliably computed.